New Sequences Design from Weil Representation with Low Two-Dimensional Correlation in Both Time and Phase Shifts: Introduction

 \section{Introduction}

 Sequence design for good correlation finds many important applications in various transmission systems in communication networks, and radar systems.

 {\em A. Low Correlation}

 In code division multiple access (CDMA) applications of spread spectral communication, multiple users share a common channel.
 Each user is assigned a different spreading sequence (or spread code) for transmission.
 At an intended receiver, despreading (recovering the original data) is accomplished by the correlation of the received spread signal with a synchronized replica of the spreading sequence used to spread the information where the spreading sequences used by other users are treated as interference, which is referred to as {\em multiple access interference}.
-This type of interference which is different from interference that arise in radio-frequency (RF) communication channels can be reduced by a proper design of a spreading signal set.
-The performance of a signal (or sequence) set used in a CDMA system is measured by the parameters $L$, the length or period of a sequence in the set, $r$, the number of the time-shift distinct sequences, and $\rho$, the maximum magnitude of the out-of-phase autocorrelation of any sequence and cross correlation of any pair of the sequences in the set.
+This type of interference, which is different from interference that arises in radio-frequency (RF) communication channels, can be reduced by proper design of a spreading signal set.
+The performance of a signal (or sequence) set used in a CDMA system is measured by the parameters $L$, the length or period of a sequence in the set, $r$, the number of time-shift distinct sequences, and $\rho$, the maximum magnitude of the out-of-phase autocorrelation of any sequence and cross correlation of any pair of the sequences in the set.
 This is referred to as an $(L, r, \rho)$ {\em signal set}.
-The trade-off of these three parameters are bounded by the Welch bound, established in 1974 by Welch \cite{Welch}.
-The research for constructing good signal sets has been flourished in the literature.
-The reader is referring to \cite{Chu72} \cite{Alltop80} for sequences with large alphabetic sizes, \cite{KumarMoreno90} \cite{Hammons-award94} for $\Z_4$ sequences, \cite{Gong95} \cite{Paterson98} for interleaved sequences, and \cite{KumarHelleseth-chapter98} \cite{GolombGong-book05} in general, just listed a few here.
+The trade-off of these three parameters is bounded by the Welch bound, established in 1974 by Welch \cite{Welch}.
+The research for constructing good signal sets has flourished in the literature.
+The reader is referred to \cite{Chu72, Alltop80, Suehiro88, Pop92, Brodzik09, FanDarnell} for polyphase sequences with large alphabet sizes, \cite{KumarMoreno90, Hammons-award94} for $\Z_4$ sequences, \cite{Gong95, Paterson98} for interleaved sequences, and \cite{SarwartePursley, KumarHelleseth-chapter98, GolombGong-book05} in general, for example.

 {\em B. Minimized Fourier Spectrum}